anoma/namada/README.md

 ## 💾 Installing

-There is a single command to build and install Namada executables from source (the node, the client and the wallet).
+There is a single command to build and install Namada executables from the source (the node, the client, and the wallet).
 This command will also verify that a compatible version of [CometBFT](#dependencies) is available and if not, attempt to install it.
 Note that currently at least 16GB RAM is needed to build from source.

 ```shell
 make install